wp-plugins/football-pool/readme.txt

 = 2.3.0 =
 * New feature: predict winner of a match instead of the score.
 * New feature: multiple joker support.
-* New shortcode: display the score of a single user with [fp-user-score]
+* New shortcode: display the score of a single user with [fp-user-score].
 * Updated score calculation.
 Better support for a large user base.
+* Added contextual help to admin screens.
+* Bug fix: old values were shown after a save of a match or a question in the admin (cache is now flushed after a save).

 = 2.2.3 =
 * Bug fix: on pools with no bonus questions the User defined ranking admin gave an error (thanks Guzz Windsor for reporting this).